snozbot/fungus/Docs/fungus_lua/lua_fungus_module.md

 inspect(v)
 ```

-# Running Unity coroutines
+# Running Unity coroutines # {#run_unity_coroutines}

 When you bind to a C# component using Lua Bindings, you can access any public method in the class.
-If a method returns IEnumerator then that method can be executed [as a coroutine](http://docs.unity3d.com/Manual/Coroutines.html), which is a powerful way to run asynchronous code.
+If a method returns IEnumerator then that method can be executed as a [Unity coroutine], which is a powerful way to run asynchronous code.

 The runwait() function allows you to call a C# coroutine method from Lua which may take multiple frames to finish its work, and then carry on with the rest of the Lua code once that C# method has finished executing.
 This is how the say() function works for example.

 This is the list of available functions for waiting and working with coroutines.

 ```lua
 -- Waits for a number of seconds, then continue execution of Lua script